AhmadAwab98/Go-training/README.md

 - added JWT authentication to CSV parser
 - simple CRUD application using gorm
 - added casbin authorization to CRUD application
+- listed all folders and files in the given folder using go-chi/chi and redis

 ## Getting Started